ctdh/sst-sveltekit-starter/_whats_this.md

 ### /packages/functions/migrations

 Used for database migration scripts, ensuring your database schema is up-to-date and consistent with your application's data models.

+### /packages/types

+A single source of types across the app.

 - **Scope:** Server-side logic and data handling.